HEA: Health

 This course is designed to provide health education students with the knowledge, attitudes, and skills for the development, implementation and evaluation of K - 12 Alcohol, Tobacco, and Other Drug (ATOD) prevention education instruction and curricula.

-Pre / Co requisites: HEA 316 requires students to be Health and Physical Education - Teacher Certification majors only.
-Other majors need department consent.
+HEA 316 Prerequisite: Health and Physical Education - Teacher Certification majors only, Other majors need department consent.

 HEA 325.
 Stress Management.
 3 Credits.